Join 100,000+ using Modula to power their WordPress galleries.

 Adobe Stock allows you to sell photos, vector files, and video footage.
 Here are a few guidelines to keep in mind:

-- Images need to have at least 4MP resolution, with the max resolution allowable at 100MP.
+• Images need at least 4MP resolution, with the max resolution allowable at 100MP.

-- Only JPEG format is accepted for photos and file size shouldn’t exceed 45MB.
+• Only JPEG format is accepted for photos; file size shouldn’t exceed 45MB.

-- When it comes to vector files, you can upload standalone files in AI, EPS, and SVG formats.
-The Artboard size should be between 15MP and 68MP while the file size shouldn’t exceed 45MB.
+• Regarding vector files, you can upload standalone files in AI, EPS, and SVG formats.
+The Artboard size should be between 15MP and 68MP, while the file size shouldn’t exceed 45MB.

-- Vector files can be uploaded as a zipped folder with AI and EPS formats.
-Each vector file should be in a separate zip folder and include a JPEG preview.
+• Vector files can be uploaded as a zipped folder with AI and EPS formats.
+Each vector file should be in a separate zip folder with a JPEG preview.
 The file size shouldn’t exceed 45MB.

-If you’re looking for a way to compress your images, take a look at our comparison of the top image compression tools.
+If you’re looking for a way to compress your images, compare the top image compression tools.

 Quality Control